miniBill/elm-codegen-feature-flags/README.md

 - a setter for each field
 - utility functions and types to do common operations safely

+## Following along

+You can reference the `examples` directory in the source code, both its `Main` and its tests, to get an idea of the de/serializers and helpers you get in your generated module.

 ## Feedback

 The code generated here is based on my experience with feature flags, and the types of